Optical Glass picture, Borofloat

 Mechanical Properties

-• Density: 2,2 g/cm3 (25°C)
+• Density: 2,2 g/cm3 (25 °C)

 • Young's modulus E: 64 kN/mm2

-(acc. to DIN 13 316)
+(according to DIN 13 316)

-• Poisson's ratio μ: 0,2 (acc. to.
-DIN 13 316)
+• Poisson's ratio μ: 0,2 (according to DIN 13 316)

-• Shear modulus σ: 25 Mpa (acc. to.
-DIN 52 292 T 1)
+• Shear modulus σ: 25 MPa

-• Knoop hardness HK0,1/20: 480 (acc. to.
-ISO 9385)
+• Knoop hardness HK0,1/20: 480

 Thermal Properties